CodingTigerTang/NYC_Metro_Vis/README.md

 # Animated NYC metro traffic

 Wonder what one week of metro traffic would look like?
 Wanna see the heaviest/lightest traffic times for your NYC metro stops?
-Check out this app below.
+Check out this app [here](https://tiger-tang.shinyapps.io/NYC_MTA/).

 ## Background